quaquel/EMAworkbench/docs/source/index.rst

 machine as well as on clusters-, and analysing the results.
 To get started, take a look at the high level overview, the tutorial, or dive straight into the details of the API.

+So how does the workbench differ from other open source tools available for exploratory modeling?
+For Python, the main alternative tool is `Rhodium <>`_, which is part of `Project Platypus <>`_.
+Project Platypus is a collection of libraries for doing many objective optimization (`platypus-opt <>`_), setting up and performing simulation experiments (`rhodium <>`_), and scenario discovery using `prim (Patient Rule Induction Method) <>`_.
+The relationship between the workbench and the tools that form project platypus is a bit messy.
+For example, the workbench to relies on `platypus-opt <>`_ for many objective optimization, the `prim <>`_ package is a, by now very dated, fork of the prim code in the workbench, and both `rhodium <>`_ and the workbench rely on `SALib <>`_ for global sensitivity analysis.
+Moreover, the API of Rhodium was partly inspired by an older version of the workbench, while new ideas from the rhodium API have in turned resulting in profound changes in the API of the workbench.

+Currently, the workbench is still actively being developed.
+It is also not just used in teaching but also for research, and in practice by various organization globally.
+Moreover, the workbench is quite a bit more developed when it comes to providing off the shelf connectors for some popular modeling and simulation tools.
+Basically, everything that can be done with project Platypus can be done with the workbench and then the workbench offers additional functionality, a more up to date code base, and active support.

 .. toctree::
    :maxdepth: 1